astronomer/docs/learn/dags.md

 ## What is a DAG?

-A **DAG** is a **directed acyclic graph**, a mathematical structure consisting of nodes and edges.
-In Airflow, a DAG represents the unit of one data pipeline or workflow.
+A _DAG_ (directed acyclic graph) is a mathematical structure consisting of nodes and edges.
+In Airflow, a DAG represents a data pipeline or workflow with a start and an end.
 Within an Airflow DAG, each node represents a task and each edge represents a dependency between tasks.
-Each DAG has a unique `dag_id`.

 The mathematical properties of DAGs make them useful for building data pipelines:

 - **Directed**: There is a clear direction of flow between tasks.
-A task can either be upstream, downstream, or parallel to another task.
+A task can be either upstream, downstream, or parallel to another task.

     ![Visualization of two graphs with 3 nodes each.
 The first graph is directed, the arrow in between the nodes always points into one direction.
 The second graph is not directed, the arrow between the second and third node points in both directions.
 Only the first graph would be possible to define in Airflow.](/img/guides/dags_directed_vs_not_directed.png)

-- **Acyclic**: There cannot be any circular dependencies in your DAG.
+- **Acyclic**: There are no circular dependencies in a DAG.
 This means that a task cannot depend on itself, nor can it depend on a task that ultimately depends on it.

     ![Visualization of two graphs with 4 nodes each.
 The first graph is acyclic, there are no circles defined between the nodes.
 In the second graph a dependency is added between task 4 and task 1, meaning task 1 depends on task 4.
 This creates a circle because task 4 is downstream of task 1.
 Only the first graph would be possible to define in Airflow.](/img/guides/dags_acyclic_vs_cyclic.png)

-Aside from these requirements, DAGs in Airflow can be as complicated as you need!
+After a DAG meets these requirements, it can be as simple or as complicated as you need!
 You can define tasks that run in parallel or sequentially, implement conditional branches, and visually group tasks together in [task groups](task-groups.md).

 Each task in a DAG performs one unit of work.
 Tasks can be anything from a simple Python function to a complex data transformation or a call to an external service.
 They are defined using [Airflow operators](what-is-an-operator.md) or [Airflow decorators](airflow-decorators.md).
-The dependencies between tasks can be set in different ways, see [Managing Dependencies](managing-dependencies.md).
+The dependencies between tasks can be set in different ways (see [Managing Dependencies](managing-dependencies.md)).

 The following screenshot shows a simple DAG graph with 3 sequential tasks.